 Inside BSR is our monthly series featuring BSR team members from around the world.
 This month, we connected with Cameron Steagall, who recently joined BSR’s Transport and Green Freight team as an Associate.

-Cameron chatted with us about how public relations brought him to climate work, his passion for the Earth and its people, and why taking on additional projects in LGBTQ+ rights and diversity, equity, and inclusion (DEI) is important to him.
+Cameron chatted with us about how public relations brought him to climate work, his passion for the Earth and its people, and why taking on additional projects in LGBTQI+ rights and diversity, equity, and inclusion (DEI) is important to him.

 Tell us a bit about your background.
 Where are you from, where are you based, and how have you been dealing with working from home?

 I grew up in Raleigh, North Carolina—where I also recently returned to during COVID.
 While it’s a bit far from the New York City office, I’m grateful for the situation because my parents have needed some extra support during the pandemic, and it allowed me to step in to help them out.

 I’ve always had jobs that allowed me to work from home a decent amount, so the transition has felt natural for me.
 I’m also happy that I can spend extra time with family and my dog.